devinkr/javascript-oop/README.md

 ## You Do: Extend an Animal Class

-Define and Animal class with the following properties and methods:
+Define an Animal class with the following properties and methods:

 -  group (Invertebrates, Fish, Amphibians, Reptiles, Birds, and Mammals)
 -  eat: log "yum yum" to the console